Actifio/powershell/slackreporter/readme.md

 This is a powershell script that will login to a list of Actifo Appliances, run the same command on each one and then send a post to Slack.
 You could automate this with a scheduler to get a regular post containing useful information.

+Note this was written using PowerShell Version 6 to get around SSL errors seen during testing.

 ## How does this work?

 There are three files needed for this to work.